top of page

 2022-2023 Board and Liaisons

-LaMarcus Norman, President-Elect - lnorman@ms-meca.org
+LaMarcus Norman, President - lnorman@ms-meca.org

-Rebecca Kellum, Past President
+Sharon Hoye, Past President

 Marcine Freeman, Executive Assistant to President